 - Exterior Height: 10′ 6″

-Airstream is an American Classic and the RVs are still being built in Jackson Center, Ohio to this day.
-While they’re well known for their aluminum trailers, they also produce a variety of Class B RVs.
+Airstream is an American Classic, and their RVs are still being built in Jackson Center, Ohio, to this day.
+While they’re well known for their aluminum trailers, Airstream also produces a variety of Class B RVs.
 One of the taller options is the Atlas which comes in at an interior height of 6’6″.
-That makes it a great option for most taller folks but the big problem is the bed.
-The Airstream Atlas features a murphy bed that saves on space but it only measures 73 inches by 73 inches.
-That comes out to just over 6 feet which might be a little uncomfortable for taller people.
+This is great news for taller travelers, however, I think the bed situation might be an issue.

-If you’re around 6’4″ you’re probably used to your feet hanging off some beds.
+If you’re around 6’4″, you’re probably already used to your feet hanging off the bed!
 Luckily, the Atlas does have some room for this if you sleep side to side instead of front to back.
-So while this bed will work it’s not going to be a perfect fit.
+So while this bed will work, it’s not going to be a perfect fit.
+On the other hand, the bathroom in this larger Class B is great and very tall-friendly.
+It doesn’t have the drop in height that I’ve seen in many other rigs, as shown in this detailed walkthrough video of the Airstream Atlas:

-However, the Airstream Atlas is one of the more expensive Class B RVs on the market with an MSRP of $238,071.
-That’s why I had to put this as our premium pick for the folks that want tall-friendly luxury no matter the price.
+Also, the Airstream Atlas is one of the more expensive Class B RVs on the market with an MSRP of $289,911.
+That’s why I had to put this as our premium pick for the folks that want tall-friendly luxury, no matter the price.

 Best For The Tall Adventurer: Sportsmobile 4×4 Classic